5 Reasons Why Memorialization Is Important to the Grieving Process

 If you have recently lost a loved one, chances are you’re looking for ways to remember them.
 Creating a memorial is the perfect place to start.

-Memorials are so much more than simply stone grave markers.
-They signify the lasting memory of your loved one and serve as a tribute for generations to come.
+Schantz - CORAL ROSE - Monument Memorials are so much more than simply stone grave markers.
+They signify the lasting memory of your loved one and serve as a peaceful, central gathering place for family and friends.
 Even more, memorials can be personalized using any of the following design elements:

 As a family and as a business, Milano Monuments understands the challenges of memorializing a loved one, especially while in the midst of grieving a loss.